 Gasper Patrico - Chief Creative Officer and President

 At my core, I’m a journalist—a storyteller.
 My other titles and roles—strategist, creative director, producer—are filtered through that lens.
-This perspective drives my passion for shaping and sharing the stories of organizations who choose to make a difference in the world.
+This perspective drives my passion for shaping and sharing the stories of organizations that choose to make a difference in the world.

 The stories we produce at Intersection Studio are based on “the big picture.”
 The narratives are informed by the people in an organization, what they believe, and their vision for the future.
 Only then do products or services have a relevant context.